 Natalie’s in Camden is also recommended for super special occasions.
 I personally am not too fond of this restaurant.
 The restaurant is very expensive and fancy http://www.nataliesrestaurant.com/ – You will need a reservation and it is walking distance from the Inn.

 Waterfront Restaurant is a very casual restaurant in downtown Camden.
 It is a large restaurant and you do not need a reservation (reservations can only be made for parties of 6 or more).
 They have a nice bar and a wonderful deck.
 If you are lucky you can sit on the deck and look for harbor seals.
 When I go, I only order from the bar menu – it is lovely – local burgers and mussels, oysters, lobster. http://www.waterfrontcamden.com/ Walking distance from the Inn.

-Fresh Restaurant – Fresh Restaurant just changed hands in management, but still has the same Chef, in fact the chef is the owner.
-I prefer chef owned restaurants.
+Fresh Restaurant – Fresh Restaurant just changed hands in management, but still has the same Chef, in fact, the chef is the owner.
+I prefer chef-owned restaurants.
 There seems to be more attention to detail with that kind of set up.
-The menu is eclectic and has a few options that can accommodate, Vegan, Vegetarian and Gluten-Free. http://freshcamden.com .
-Unfortunately, since they changed their menu there are less options for those that do not eat meat.
+The menu is eclectic and has a few options that can accommodate, Vegan, Vegetarian, and Gluten-Free. http://freshcamden.com .
+HAS BEEN KNOWN TO CLOSED FOR JANUARY AND FEBRUARY.

 I could go on and on for a while, but these are just a few.
 If you heard of a place and want an opinion, please let me know.
 If you were thinking about Lobster Pounds let me know (that is a completely different list).
 LOBSTER POUNDS ARE ONLY OPEN IN THE SUMMER!